'Most dangerous person I've ever dealt with': Lawyer feared newspaper murder suspect

 Brennan McCarthy spent years staring out the window, expecting one day to see Jarrod Ramos coming for him.

-In 19 years that he has been practicing law, McCarthy, an attorney in Annapolis, Maryland, said he never came across any individual who frightened him as much as Ramos.
+In 19 years that he has been practicing law, McCarthy, an attorney in Annapolis, Maryland, said he never came across any person who frightened him as much as Ramos.

 That same man is now charged with killing five people at the Capital Gazette newsroom in Annapolis on Thursday.